 Search Jobs Online

 Job search websites, like AgHires.com, usually have jobs from all over the country, so you can easily search by location and by job to find what you’re looking for.
-You can also look at specific company websites that are in the state or area you are looking to move.
+You can also look at specific company websites that are in the state or area you are looking to move to.
 Search local job search websites as well.

 Use Your Network

 Connect with friends or family that live in the area where you’d like to relocate.
 They may have a connection or know of any jobs in the area.
 If you’re a college graduate, check with your school to see if there is an alumni network you can utilize.
 If you’re looking to move back to your home state or hometown, contact your friends or family to see if they have any leads on jobs.
 LinkedIn is also a good place to connect with people out of state.

 Mention Relocation on Your Resume

 One of the first steps to landing a job in a new location is to include it on your resume.
 At the top of your resume, under your address, include “open to relocation” so potential employers can see you’re looking to move.
 Otherwise, they may dismiss your resume assuming you may have not noticed the location or applied by accident.

 If you’re living too far to come in for an in-person interview, you’re going to want to at least request a video interview.
 See some video interview tips here.
 Sometimes employers would be willing to fly you out and pay for your stay if they want to do an in-person interview.
 Keep in mind if you plan to come in for an interview, you will need to take some time off your current job.
 If you do make the trip, make sure you do some exploring in the city to make sure it will be a good fit for you.